KMNitesh05/cp2k_2_deepmdkit/README.md

 # cp2k_2_deepmdkit (c2d)

-## CP2K Output to DEEPMD-KIT Input Converter
+## CP2K Output to DEEPMD-KIT Input Generator

 This package provides command-line tools to convert CP2K output files into DEEPMD-KIT input formats.
 The tools are prefixed with `c2d-` for tasks such as converting coordinates, forces, energies, and box dimensions.